asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 # Change Logs

+* 16 Sep, 2020: Poland and Greece NUTS2 data has been merged with the main file and added to the map.
+Data for Croatia and Denmark will be integrated next.
+Next task is to find Lithuania and Ukraine data sets.
 * 07 Sep, 2020: Improved documentation of the maps.
 All maps are now displayed above.
 Youtube video of changes in NUTS-3 level cases added.
 Map of cases and cases per pop added.
 * 31 Aug, 2020: Estonia, Latvia, Slovakia added to the database.
      * Estonia only provides case ranges in bands of 10 (0-10, 11-20, etc).
 NUTS 3 level data is approximated by taking mid-points of each range for each date/region combination and then aggregating to the NUTS 3.